Energinet-DataHub/green-energy-hub/utilities/dotnet/templates/Readme.md

 - Check if the template is installed correctly by checking the list of templates `dotnet new --list`.
 - In your Terminal, navigate to the path you want to create the solution in.
 - Create the solution folder, example: `GreenEnergyHub.ExampleSolution/`.
-- To generate a new solution run this command: `dotnet new gehsln -n ExampleSolution`.
+- To generate a new solution run this command: `dotnet new gehsln -n GreenEnergyHub.ExampleSolution`.

 ### Architecture